Sprinter05/ytdlp-handler/README.md

 For both Linux and MacOS, the executable is the start.sh file.
 # Settings
 ## Program Settings
 `LEGACY` - Enables Legacy mode which uses [youtube-dl](https://github.com/ytdl-org/youtube-dl/) instead of the default [yt-dlp](https://github.com/yt-dlp/yt-dlp) binaries.
-Some settings might not work in Legacy mode (check .ini file for more information).
+Some settings might not work in Legacy mode (check .ini file for more information). <br>
 `MUSICDIR` - This is where audio-only downloads are stored.
 Value is a path. <br>
 `VIDEODIR` - This is where video files are stored.
 Value is a path. <br>
 `EXPLORER` - Opens your file browser after download audio/video.
 Value is a number that is either 1 or 0 (1 being enabled).<br>